 #5 Look Outside Your Target District

-Next on our list of ways to win a bidding war in Idaho is to look outside your target district when buying a house if home prices are too high or supply is too low.
+Next on our list is to look outside your target district where you want to buy a house, especially if home prices are too high or supply is too low.
 In her article “How To Buy A Home In A Sellers Market” for Forbes, Liz Frazier recommends prospective buyers “expand their search.”
 Frazier writes that “home prices are always higher in the hottest neighborhoods,” so buyers should try “going a little farther away from the most popular neighborhoods.”
 By doing this, those hoping to buy a house “can usually get more square footage and better amenities for less money.”

 #6 Make Your Very Best Offer First

-However, in the current seller’s market in Idaho, this “might not be the best tactic.”
-New York real estate broker David Dubin tells Trulia that “‘in a seller’s market, many buyers do not step up with a strong enough offer,’” resulting in a failed bid.
-Dubin notes that “‘there is usually a shortage of inventory, and the competition is usually fierce [so he always encourages] e a buyer to come in with a strong opening offer.’”
+However, this “might not be the best tactic in the current seller’s market in Idaho.”
+New York real estate broker David Dubin tells Trulia, ” ‘In a seller’s market, many buyers do not step up with a strong enough offer,'” resulting in a failed bid.
+Dubin notes that “‘there is usually a shortage of inventory, and the competition is usually fierce [so he always encourages] e a buyer to come in with a strong opening offer.'”